RobSJames/EBAME6/Nanopore sequencing tutorial.md

 Examine the Kraken report using the `more` function.

 ```
-more Kraken_out/kraken_Gut_report
+more Kraken2_out/kraken_Gut_report

 ```

 ### Observations

 Is there anything odd in the sample?
-Why do you think this has had positives hits in the kraken2 databases?
+Why do you think this has had false positives hits in the kraken2 databases?

-You may wish to try running kraken2 again later using a larger or more specific database such as the minikraken2 database and see how your database can affect your results.
+You may wish to try running kraken2 again later using a larger or more specific database and see how your database can affect your results.

 ## Assembly taxonomic classification via minimap2/miniasm/racon and Kraken2